michjans/routegen/README.md

 To regenerate the ts files (i.e. parse the source code to search for new translatable strings:

 - cd src
-- lupdate *.cpp *.ui -ts i18n/routegen_en.ts i18n/routegen_nl.ts i18n/routegen_it.ts
+- lupdate *.cpp *.ui -locations absolute -ts i18n/routegen_en.ts i18n/routegen_nl.ts i18n/routegen_it.ts

 After this step the ts files can be opened in Qt linguist and translations can be added.